sth2018/ImportVideo/README.md

 # Import Video Add-On for Anki

-  Add new cards from a video with subtitles.This add-on is an adaptation of [movies2anki](https://github.com/kelciour/movies2anki).
+  Add new cards from a video with subtitles.
+This add-on is an adaptation of [movies2anki](https://github.com/kelciour/movies2anki).
+  Only supports Anki 2.1.x.

 ## Install